New UK loans group poised for London float, acquisitions

 Among the five other directors joining Kuffeler at NSF will be Nick Teunon, former chief financial officer of Marlin Financial Group, where Kuffeler was also chairman.
 They will also be joined by Robin Ashton, former chief executive of Provident which provides similar lending services .

-UBS UBSG.VX is sole bookrunner on the transaction.
+UBS is sole bookrunner on the transaction.
 Peel Hunt is lead manager.

 (Editing by David Holmes and Keith Weir)